Today's Articles

 Beriah Green Jr.

-*Beriah Green was born on this date 1795.
-He was a white-American reformer, abolitionist, temperance advocate, college professor, minister, He was "consumed totally by his abolitionist views".
-He was described as "cantankerous".
+*Beriah Green was born on this date in 1795.
+He was a white-American reformer, abolitionist, temperance advocate, college professor, and minister who was "consumed totally by his abolitionist views" and described as "cantankerous."

-Beriah Green Jr. was born in Preston, Connecticut, son of Beriah Green and Elizabeth Smith.
+Beriah Green Jr. was born in Preston, Connecticut, the son of Beriah Green and Elizabeth Smith.
 His father was a cabinet and chair maker.
-The family moved to Pawlet, Vermont in 1810, where he attended the Pawlet Academy.
+The family moved to Pawlet, Vermont, in 1810, where he attended the Pawlet Academy.
 He graduated from Middlebury College in 1819, where he was valedictorian.
-In 1820 he became a minister at Andover Theological Seminary.
+In 1820, he became a minister at Andover Theological Seminary.

-After the Oneida Institute closed, Green became an active supporter of the Liberty Party.
-This was a third party that was completely devoted to the abolition of slavery.
-After the party failed to make an impact on American politics, Green became bitter with the democratic process.
-He did not like popular democracy and was in favor of an oligarchy or modified theocracy.
-Unlike many Liberty Party members, Green did not join the Free-Soil Party.
+After the Oneida Institute closed, Green became an active supporter of the Liberty Party, a third party completely devoted to the abolition of slavery.
+After the party failed to impact American politics, Green became bitter with the democratic process.
+He did not like popular democracy and favored an oligarchy or modified theocracy.
+Green did not join the Free Soil Party, unlike many Liberty Party members.

-He was worried that abolition would not be part of the major party principles.
+He worried abolition would not be part of the major party principles.
 After fellow abolitionists did not support his ideas about government, Green became resentful and did not travel far from Whitesboro.
 He supported his wife and children by farming and preaching to small groups of abolitionists.
-Former student Alexander Crummell described him as a "bluff, kind-hearted man," a "master-thinker".
-Beriah Green Jr. died on May 4, 1874 while giving a speech on temperance in Whitesboro.
+Former student Alexander Crummell described him as a "bluff, kind-hearted man," a "master-thinker."
+Beriah Green Jr. died on May 4, 1874, while giving a speech on temperance in Whitesboro.

 New Poem Each Day